cpury/cpury.github.io/_posts/2018-09-03-learning_where_you_are_looking.md

 }
 {% endhighlight %}

-To train the network, we set a fixed epoch number and a variable batch size (since we might be dealing with very small datasets).
+Before training the network, we set a fixed epoch number and a variable batch size (since we might be dealing with very small datasets).

 {% highlight js %}
 function fitModel() {